Judging a food by its label

 As consumers, we need to be more critical of health-related food labels and challenge our natural tendency to misinterpret their meanings by looking at ingredient lists and scrutinising detailed nutrition information.

 Labels like ‘healthier’ are often used in a very specific way – only referring to a specific portion size or brand – yet everyday consumers interpret them very broadly.
 This means that the food industry, public health organisations and researchers in Singapore need to work together to create better strategies to communicate the specific benefits of foods in a way that corrects the perceptual biases consumers face.
 After all, if knowledge is power then we need to get the message right.

-ABOUT THE AUTHORDr Keri McCrickerd is a senior research fellow at the Singapore Institute for Clinical Sciences (SICS) and a research psychologist specialising in eating behaviour.
+Dr Keri McCrickerd is a research scientist at the Singapore Institute for Clinical Sciences (SICS) and a research psychologist specialising in eating behaviour.
 Through her research, she aims to understand why we eat the way we do and develop strategies to promote health and well-being through regulation of appetite and food intake.
 Her work combines behavioural studies with insights gained from the GUSTO birth cohort and partnerships with local schools.